minima52/digital-garden/_pages/index.md

 <p>Hi! 👋 I'm May.
 You've stumbled upon a collection of notes that contain everything from musings, streams of consciousness to thoughts that have been incubating in my mind for awhile. 🧠✨ </p>

-<p>The notes I write are mostly for myself, and for the most part is a work-in-progress, so expect some wild flowers along your walk through my <a class="internal-link" href="https://maytrinh.me/growing-my-ideas">digital garden</a>.
-Feel free to explore them as you like by clicking on any link that interests you. </p>
+<p>The notes I write are mostly for myself, and for the most part is a work-in-progress, so expect some unruly weeds along your walk through my <a class="internal-link" href="https://maytrinh.me/growing-my-ideas">digital garden</a>.
+Feel free to explore as you like by clicking on any link that interests you. </p>

 📍 Start here:
 <ul>